 One of the most important factors in successful therapy is the quality of the relationship between the client and therapist.
-Therefore it is natural that you may want to know a little about my background and my training, to see if it feels like we could work together.
+Therefore it is natural that you may want to about my background and my training, to see if it feels like we could work together.

 I am registered with the United Kingdom Council for Psychotherapy (UKCP) as a Psychotherapist in training and clinical practice.
 I am in the latter stages of a 4 year Master's Degree (MA) in Core Process Psychotherapy at The Karuna Institute in Devon.